-- 1. Preserve and support options for future redevelopments within university of Melbourne land holdings to integrate with Metro Tunnel infrastructure. - 2.
+- 1. Preserve and support options for future redevelopments within university of Melbourne land holdings to integrate with Melbourne Metro infrastructure. - 2.
 Protect heritage qualities of buildings and spaces within the university campus. - 3.
 Protect and reinforce formal spatial relationships between Gate 10 and spaces inside and beyond the traditional campus area. - 4.
-Avoid confusion resulting from the location of station entries within the university campus, including issues relating to the distinct corporate identities of the University and Metro Tunnel, and public expectations of access and appropriate behaviour in public and university spaces.
+Avoid confusion resulting from the location of station entries within the university campus, including issues relating to the distinct corporate identities of the University and Melbourne Metro, and public expectations of access and appropriate behaviour in public and university spaces.

-- Design station entries that orientate towards the wider precinct and its pedestrian movements, including but not limited to the University of Melbourne, and provide a high quality arrival experience and meeting places, adequate footpath areas, and direct legible connections to the north south spine that extends across Grattan Street and which links east and west to other uses and tram connections. - 2.
+- Design the station entries as parts of key entries to the campus, providing a high quality arrival experience, meeting places, links to circulation routes into the main campus, and a direct connection to an information centre in the Gatekeeper's Cottage. - 2.
 Provide a design response that is respectful of the historic Gatekeeper's Cottage and Vice Chancellor's House, including their landscape settings. - 3.
 Retain the remnant of the university's historic perimeter fence near Royal Parade. - 4.
 Allow for future redevelopment of the university's Royal Parade Biosciences Zone to the northeast of the Royal Parade / Grattan Street intersection and between the two proposed station entries. - 5.
-Ensure that paving and street furniture within the university campus adhere to the university's design standards while those within the Grattan Street road reserve adhere to City of Melbourne standards, and resolve an appropriate interface between these two sets of standards without compromising either one. - 6.
-Relate footpath widening to station entrances and pedestrian flows.
+Ensure that paving and street furniture within the university campus adhere to the university's design standards while those within the Grattan Street road reserve adhere to City of Melbourne standards, and resolve an appropriate interface between these two sets of standards without compromising either one.